anderssv/executable-json-util/README.md

 These are of course traits you can find other places, but I really wanted to make it easy in Java too. ;)

+# Requirements

+To build/test this project you'll need:

+- JDK (8 and above)
+- Maven

+Running the resulting code requires a JRE installed.

 # What's used

 - We use the [Maven Shade plugin](https://github.com/brianm/really-executable-jars-maven-plugin) to create one binary that can easily be distributed.